-To tackle its transportation issues, CDOT launched its RoadX program, inviting technology leaders in private industry to develop next-gen solutions that could transform Colorado’s aging roadways, commutes and safety.
+To tackle its transportation issues, CDOT launched its RoadX program, inviting technology leaders in private industry to develop next-gen solutions that could transform Colorado’s aging roadways, shortening commutes and increasing safety.
 Panasonic emerged as a capable partner, having already demonstrated its leadership in smart city mobility, energy and connected technologies at its CityNow Hub at Peña Station NEXT in Denver.

-"Panasonic is a world-wide organization that has shown a significant commitment to innovation and improving people's everyday lives," said former Colorado Governor John Hickenlooper.
+"Panasonic is a worldwide organization that has shown a significant commitment to innovation and improving people's everyday lives," said former Colorado Governor John Hickenlooper.
 "We are thrilled that they have chosen to partner with Colorado in bringing advanced technologies and strategies for smart transportation and smart cities.
 Not only does that position Colorado as one of the leading states in harnessing tomorrow's smart technology today, but it accelerates the benefits of such innovations to the residents and travelers of our state."

 Collaborating closely, CDOT and Panasonic set out to build a connected vehicle ecosystem, one where cars communicate with each other and the roads around them, utilizing IoT and V2X technology to drive a revolution in travel safety and efficiency.
 Panasonic’s focus?
 Delivering a production-grade deployment to Colorado roadways and a connected traffic management center platform for V2X technology.
 The 5-year, multi-million-dollar project continues to be rolled out in a phased approach, enabling CDOT to deploy these technologies at scale.

-The resulting solution – CIRRUS by Panasonic – is projected to result in a considerable decrease in unimpaired multi-vehicle crashes, as well as more reliable travel times, and, eventually, the ability to communicate with self-driving cars.
+The resulting solution – CIRRUS by Panasonic – is projected to result in a considerable decrease in unimpaired multi-vehicle crashes, as well as more reliable travel times and, eventually, the ability to communicate with self-driving cars.

 This year, deployment will be completed across 90 miles of a treacherous stretch of roadway connecting the state capital, Denver, to the ski slopes of Vail, along Interstate 70.
 There, travelers must navigate sharp curves, steep hills, and nasty weather in addition to traffic delays.
-CDOT and Panasonic will complete the installation and testing of 100 V2X roadside units and 500 V2X vehicle onboard units, and have established a Network Operations Center to manage the overall system using CIRRUS by Panasonic.
+CDOT and Panasonic will complete the installation and testing of 100 V2X roadside units and 500 V2X vehicle onboard units, and they have established a Network Operations Center to manage the overall system using CIRRUS by Panasonic.
 Next, more vehicles will be equipped and 2,500 connected vehicles will travel this “Smart70” corridor, sending out data, 10 times a second, which the roadside units ingest into the data ecosystem.

 Leveraging CIRRUS by Panasonic, Colorado’s transportation department is looking to cut journey times in half and reduce non-impaired traffic crashes by 80 percent.
-CDOT estimates as much as a 400% increase in roadway efficiency with wide scale deployment of connected vehicle technology – without the expense of widening roadways and adding lanes.
+CDOT estimates as much as a 400% increase in roadway efficiency with wide-scale deployment of connected vehicle technology – without the expense of widening roadways and adding lanes.

-“Our goal is to make Colorado congestion free, crash free, and injury free — and one of the most technologically advanced states in the country,” said CDOT's Chief of Advanced Mobility Amy Ford.
+“Our goal is to make Colorado congestion free, crash free, and injury free – and one of the most technologically advanced states in the country,” said CDOT's Chief of Advanced Mobility, Amy Ford.